 Some research suggests that a combination of an antidepressant plus a psychological treatment such as CBT may be better than either treatment alone.

 St John's wort (hypericum)

-This is a herbal antidepressant that you can buy from pharmacies, without a prescription.
-It recently became a popular over-the-counter treatment for depression.
-You should not use St John's wort during pregnancy and when breast-feeding.
+This is a herbal antidepressant that can be bought from pharmacies, without a prescription.
+St John's wort should not be used during pregnancy and when breastfeeding, because there are not enough data to show that it is safe.
 It interacts with certain other types of medication and can have side-effects.
 The amount of active medicine has been found to vary from brand to brand.
-For these reasons, national guidelines do not recommend St John's wort for the treatment of depression, including PND.
+For these reasons, national guidelines do not recommend St John's wort for the treatment of depression, including postnatal depression.

 Specialist and hospital-based treatments

-If your depression is severe, or does not get better with treatment, your doctor may suggest that they refer you to a specialist mental health team.
+If postnatal depression is severe, or does not get better with treatment, people may be referred to a specialist mental health team.
 They may be able to suggest other treatments such as specialist medication.
-Occasionally, admission to hospital may be needed.
-Ideally this would be to a mother and baby unit so that your baby can stay with you.
+Occasionally, admission to hospital may be needed - for example, if people are very unwell, or it's thought that staying at home would be unsafe.
+Ideally, this is to a specialised mother and baby unit so that mother and baby can stay together.